zeekay/r2/README.md

      },
      onUpload: async (ctx, key) => {
        // ...do something with the key
-       // Runs in the `syncMetadata` mutation, as the upload is performed from the
+       // Runs in the `syncMetadata` mutation, before the upload is performed from the
        // client side.
 Convenient way to create relations between the newly created
        // object key and other data in your Convex database.
 Runs after the `checkUpload`
        // callback.